wp-plugins/contact-form-manager/readme.txt

 = 3.
 How can I display the contact form in my website ? =

 First you need to create a new contact form.
-Now in the XYZ Contact > Contact Forms page you can see the newly created cntact for and its short code.
+Now in the XYZ Contact > Contact Forms page you can see the newly created contact for and its short code.
 Please copy this short code and paste in your contact page.

 = 4.
 How can I add a field to my contact form ? =